mainak-ghosh/mainak-ghosh/README.md

 ### Hi there I'm Mainak 👋

-- 🔭 I’m currently working on Augmented Reality application.
+- 🔭 I’m currently working on an Augmented Reality application.
+- 💻 Learning react and Flutter !
 - 👯 I’m looking to collaborate on machine learning project.
 - 💬 Ask me about animes!